tjramsey/tjramsey.github.io/project2.md

 Fig 1.
 The desired output from project

 ![screenshot](images/Screenshot%20(36).png)
 Fig 2.
-Output after testing code was changed
+Output after testing code was changed.
+Look at where "Billy Collins", was his Id was changed to 0 so he doesn't appear.

 ## 3. Additional Considerations
 The project was only ment to provide certain desired results not for a user to use them.